Pendleton Murrah: Early life and career

+Texas governor

+Standing in the August 1863 gubernatorial election, Murrah was considered to be the candidate most aligned with the policies of Confederate President Jefferson Davis, helping him secure victory over his anti-administration rival Thomas Jefferson Chambers.
+At this stage of the war, the region west of the Mississippi river had been completely cut off from the rest of the Confederacy by a string of Union victories in 1863.
+Confederate General Edmund Kirby Smith was tasked with managing this huge area, consisting of Texas, Arkansas, Western Louisiana, Indian Territory, and Missouri without support or reinforcements from the other Confederate states.

+Despite running as a pro-administration candidate, as governor Murrah frequently clashed with the Confederate military authorities, having disagreements over the impressment of slaves for military construction, the eligibility of men serving in the Texas militia for conscription, and the mandatory sale of Texas-grown cotton to the Confederate military for export.

+Following further Southern defeats, the Confederate armies in other states began to surrender starting in April 1865.
+There was some discussion of the trans-Mississippi troops continuing to fight on, but General Smith surrendered his troops as well at Galveston on June 2, 1865.

-When he learned that Union Army forces were en route to Texas, Murrah fled to Mexico with other Confederate leaders.
+Murrah initially believed that he could remain in office to transition Texas back into the United States, and he called for a state convention to restore Texas to the Union.
+However, when he learned that the Union Army was arresting the Confederate state governors, he fled to Mexico with other Confederate officials.
 Lieutenant Governor Fletcher Summerfield Stockdale filled the vacant post, acting as governor for five days, until provisional governor Andrew J. Hamilton assumed office in August 1865.

-The trip to Mexico took a toll on Murrah's health, and he died in Monterrey on August 4, 1865.
-His grave is located in the Panteon Municipal of Monterrey, Mexico.
+Murrah's health had always been poor, and the journey to Mexico proved too much for him.
+Murrah died in Monterrey on August 4, 1865, and his grave is located in the Panteon Municipal of Monterrey, Mexico.

 Family

 Charles Murrah, the grandfather of Pendleton Murrah, was born in 1775 in Warren County, North Carolina.
 He traced his ancestry through his parents Charles and his Margaret (Peggy) Murrah, and through them to his grandparents Lodowick and Mira Ann Jeter Murrah of Caroline County, Virginia.

 In 1850 Murrah married Sue Ellen Taylor, daughter of a prominent Texas plantation owner.
 According to the 1860 census, they had no children.